 So without further ado, we bring you the best vegan fettuccine alfredo sauce in 30 minutes or less!

-- Cashews: these create the base for this rich and delicious alfredo sauce.
-Cashews are the ultimate go-to if you’re wanting to make sauces creamy and smooth.
-Just a heads up, if you don’t have a high-speed blender, you’ll want to soak your cashews in hot water to avoid grainy chunks in the sauce.
+- Cashews: Much like our vegan heavy cream, cashews create the base for this rich and delicious alfredo sauce.
+Cashews are the ultimate go-to if you're wanting to make sauces creamy and smooth.
+Just a heads up, if you don't have a high-speed blender, you'll want to soak your cashews in hot water to avoid grainy chunks in the sauce.
 We love cashews because of their sweetness and amazing health benefits.
 In just 1 ounce of cashews, you receive 67% of your daily copper needs, which our bodies need for energy production and healthy brain development.

 - Lemon: adding lemon to this alfredo sauce creates the perfect zesty flavor.
 Of course, it doesn't take away from the rich, creamy texture (just enough to balance things out).
 Plus, we can always use some extra vitamin C in our lives.
 There have been studies linking vitamin C intake with lower levels of blood pressure.
 This is one nutritious ingredient!